alessandroferrari/StockCrawler/README.md

 * *Operating margin* and *Profit margin*: they tell you how much the companies are financially profitable in their operation, and this becomes really important, especially in tough time.
 I recommend company with high margins, such as greater than 3.
 * *Market Cap / Book Value* and *Market Cap / Working Capital* ratios: those were metric highly stressed by Graham in his historic book on value investing, though today they have a bit loose of relevance.
 Graham recommends to do not buy stocks of company with those ratio greater than 3.0.
 * *Asset / Debt* ratio: an healthy company should have this in the range of 2:1.
+* Company had always positive EPS in the last ten year, so it is robust to the economic cycle (especial emphasis should be put in years such as 2009).
+* Company pays dividend, and it does since last ten year, possibly with an increasing series.

 *Quantitative analysis* is only a small part of stock picking, that needs to be follow by *qualitative analysis*.
 Always ensure to read and understand the company business when you are investing in it, and also read also the company SEC fillings.